petkaantonov/bluebird/API.md

 });
 ```

-Now, because there is no catch-all handler, if you typed `console.lag` (causes an error you don't expect), you will see:
+Now, because there is no catch-all handler, if you typed `console.log` (causes an error you don't expect), you will see:

 ```
 Possibly unhandled TypeError: Object #<Console> has no method 'lag'